yy-tromb/YYAbema_dl/README.md

   7. cmd `abema_dl.bat "Playlist's Path" "Output video Path" "Key Path" "segment url domain+/"`

   written relative playlist path in playlists of m3u8s .
 So you have to convert to absolute path
-  segment url domain is same as playlist url domain
+  segment url domain is as same as playlist url domain